johnshearing/bioelectocracy/README.md

 Compare this [Abraham Hicks cartoon](https://youtu.be/Nb5yL7vkV9k?si=9wy7kgQxXMwLoBup&t=21) with Benjamin Lyon's ideas about cognitive glue.

 Do cells war with each other during morphogenesis?
 If not, why do countries war?
+The answer must be honest commerce and an honest price system at the cellular level which does not exist at the scale of Mac.

 It will be an interesting and fun challenge to ask these questions, communicate these ideas, and tell this story.